 In tandem with Theatre Reviva!, Close Quarter Productions produced the first Brighton Fringe run of After All These Years in 2021, which later transferred to the Ventnor Festival.

 This was then followed by two tours of R.C.
 Sheriff’s classic, Journey’s End, in association with Julia Holofcener.

 Other productions with which CQP has been involved include the revival of A.A.
 Milne’s The Dover Road at Jermyn Street Theatre in 2016 and, more recently, the UK tour of The Lavender Hill Mob.

 We’re a young, professional Theatre Company from Ryde, Isle of Wight.

 We serve the local area with revivals of popular, entertaining and thought-provoking theatre!

-We use local talent back-stage and on-stage and we’re bringing back into the community an opportunity for audiences to enjoy seasonal repertory-style, affordable theatre productions, close to home.
+We use local talent back-stage and on-stage and we’re bringing back into the community an opportunity for audiences to enjoy seasonal, affordable theatre productions.

 Come and see our exciting shows!

 We are a not-for-profit, professional Theatre Company, serving the local community with popular, entertaining and thought-provoking theatre.
-Through our association with LAUNCHPAD, we offer young people work experience and a chance to build up confidence.
 We also use local talent backstage and on-stage, and are bringing seasonal repertory theatre back into fashion!
 You’ll have a great evening!